SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   4. [Tactile & Motion Feedback Plugin] Definition of feedback settings for different tracks and cars, selectable by the touch of a button

 #### Strategy Development
-  1. [Target: V3.x - V4.0] Using the technology of Jona, implement a Race Strategy Expert
+  1. [Target: V4.x] Enhancements for Race Strategist
-     - Adjust pitstop strategy depending on upcoming weather conditions
+     - Automatically adjust pitstop strategy depending on upcoming weather conditions
+	 - Support in Race Center to simulate alternative strategies for possible weather development

 #### General
   1. [Target: V4.x] Choosing a specific theme depending on the selected simulation game